Bituing Walang Ningning (film): Release

 The film was released in theaters on Valentine's Day in 1985.

-At the 2019 QCinema International Film Festival, Bituing Walang Ningning was screened as part of a Viva Classics presentation in recognition of the Vic del Rosario, Jr.'s contributions to the Filipino film industry.
+At the 2019 QCinema International Film Festival, Bituing Walang Ningning was screened as part of a Viva Classics presentation in recognition of Vic del Rosario, Jr.'s contributions to the Filipino film industry.
 A Special Life Achievement Award was presented to Del Rosario at the festival.

 Legacy

 The line, "You are nothing but a second-rate, trying hard copycat!" spoken by Cherie Gil's character Lavinia Arguelles to Sharon Cuneta's Dorina Pineda, is considered iconic by Filipino culture critics.
 It was used in both the television and stage adaptations, and has remained closely associated with Gil.
 The film and the line established Gil as the Filipino film industry's "La Primera Contravida".

-The lines "Balutin mo ako ng hiwaga ng iyong pagmamahal" (Wrap me in the magic of your love) in the film's theme song "Bituing Walang Ningning" also became famous in Filipino popular culture as a reference to the practice of act of taking home food from buffets and special occasions.
+The lines "Balutin mo ako ng hiwaga ng iyong pagmamahal" (Wrap me in the magic of your love) in the film's theme song "Bituing Walang Ningning" also became famous in Filipino popular culture as a reference to the practice of taking home food from buffets and special occasions.
 This also led to the creation of the Tagalog verb Mag-Sharon (To Sharon) in reference to the practice.